-- In each semester students are acquired to take a certain number or mandatory and elective courses.
+- In each semester, students are required to take a certain number of mandatory and elective courses.

-- There is a short description on each course at courses.ceu.edu/unit/medievalstudies and at http://medievalstudies.ceu.edu/courses.
+- There is a short description of each course on the Course Hub.

-- Each course has a syllabus that describes the course content, gives a weekly schedule, readings, assignment and dates of exams (if any); it also specifies if the given course is evaluated with Pass/Fail or a Grade and explains the components of the assessment.
-Syllabi are published on the e-learning site (http://ceulearning.ceu.edu).
+- Each course has a syllabus that describes the course content, gives a weekly schedule, readings, assignments and dates of exams (if any); it also specifies if the given course is evaluated with Pass/Fail or a Grade and explains the components of the assessment.
+Syllabi are published on the E-learning site.

-Attendance and class participation is mandatory in all classes and counts as a rule 10% toward the final grade.
-Missing two classes out of twelve without a valid explanation will automatically result in a failing grade.
+Attendance and class participation is mandatory in all classes and counts, as a rule, for 10% of the final grade.
+Missing more than two classes out of twelve without a valid explanation can automatically result in a failing grade.
 Every absence should be explained beforehand to the instructor by email, with a copy to the office.

-- In the registration procedure (https://infosys.ceu.hu) the courses are listed in alphabetical order.
-There is a short add-drop period at the beginning of each semester when you can change your enrollment in a class (drop it or add another one) or change the grading option (between grade and audit).
+- In the registration procedure, there is a short add-drop period at the beginning of each semester when you can change your enrollment in a class (drop it or add another one) or change the grading option (between grade and audit).
 This change can only be carried out if the student is already registered for the course.

 Please note that we try allow our students to attend the courses they are interested in so the draft course schedule might be modified based on your feedback.
 Please signal possible clashes in the schedule to the respective course instructors.